LocalDataPoint

 Do I need a water softener in Longsight?

-At 157.5 mg/L (Hard), Longsight's water will cause significant limescale on kettles, washing machines, and water heaters.
+At 157.5 mg/L (Soft), Longsight's water will cause significant limescale on kettles, washing machines, and water heaters.
 A water softener or descaler is strongly recommended to extend appliance lifespan and reduce energy bills by up to 21%.

 How does Longsight compare to the United Kingdom average?